petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 ### <a id="step1"></a> Step 1: Test the deployment without `customData`

-Cloud-init can accept `customData`, that is passed to it, when the VM is created.
+Cloud-init can accept `customData` that is passed to it, when the VM is created.
 First, you should ensure this configuration isn't causing any issues with deployments.
 Try to provisioning the VM without passing in any configuration.
 If the VM fails to provision, follow the recommended troubleshooting steps.
 If the configuration isn't applied, refer [step 4](#step4).

 ### <a id="step2"></a> Step 2: Review image requirements